-This post has a quick look at Physical Memory Limits in Crash Dump files for Windows 10/8/7 and using the Sysinternals tool RamMap, which can be used to determine the number of physical memory ranges on a system.
+This post has a quick look at Physical Memory Limits in Crash Dump files for Windows 10/8/7 and using the Windows Sysinternals tool RamMap, which can be used to determine the number of physical memory ranges on a system.

 Physical Memory Limits in Crash Dump files